jacksonianrtaylor/movie_rec_proj/README.md

 * Then the data is combined into a dataframe with columns values like this: (user_id, movie_id, users_rating_for_movie, columns for movies metadata...)

-* After converting the dataframe into a list, for each user, a loop removes rows of the list that contain a movie which already has a previous rating by the user.
-The first movie rating for a movie is kept for each user.
+* After converting the dataframe into a list, for each user, a loop removes rows of the list that contain a movie which already has a previous rating by the coresponding user.
+In other words, the first movie rating for a particular movie is kept on a user by user basis.

 * Then the process randomly chooses users that fall into the apropriate bounds for the number of ratings to be a Singular_Value_Decomposition(SVD) user, train user, or test user (It chooses 10000 of each).